Telehealth: Technology meets health care

 See how technology can improve your health care.By Mayo Clinic Staff

-How many times have you heard it said that the internet has transformed modern life?
-Indeed it's probably changed how you stay in touch with family and friends, purchase goods and services, and even search for information about health problems.
+How many times have you heard it said that the internet has changed modern life?
+Indeed, it's likely changed how you stay in touch with family and friends and buy goods and services.
+And it's probably even changed how you search for information about health problems.

 What is telehealth?